-You must be registered in CCR to be awarded a contract from BLM.
-CCR is a database designed to hold information relevant to procurement and financial transactions.
-CCR affords you the opportunity for fast electronic payment of your invoices.
+You must be registered in SAM to be awarded a contract from BLM.
+SAM is a database designed to hold information relevant to procurement and financial transactions.
+SAM affords you the opportunity for fast electronic payment of your invoices.

 4. Familiarize Yourself with Federal and DOI Contracting Procedures: